 Why Use a Collaborative Process

-Fortunately, collaborative approaches have been successfully deployed to deal with a wide variety of issues including water management, affordable housing, human services provision, land use, budget priorities, and more.
-Nearly 20 states have or have had public or publicly supported offices to provide these services, as well as over 60 university-based programs.
+Collaborative approaches have been successfully deployed to deal with a wide variety of issues including water management, affordable housing, human services provision, land use, budget priorities, and more.

 - Develops high quality solutions.
 As people learn about each other's views and needs, they learn more about the problem.
 In developing options together, they consider a wider variety of possibilities.
 In arriving at a plan or policy that reflects the concerns and ideas of all parties, they develop the best possible solutions.